policykit/policykit/docs/source/gettingstarted.rst

                 # activate your config
                 a2ensite /etc/apache2/sites-available/$SERVER_NAME.conf

-                # disable the default config
+                # disable the default ssl config
-                sudo a2dissite 000-default-le-ssl.conf
+                sudo a2dissite default-ssl.conf

 6. Get an SSL certificate and set it up to auto-renew using LetsEncrypt: